 Python web application to help improve English vocabulary.
-I developed this app while working as a web developer intern in the summer of 2019.
+I developed this web app while working as a web developer intern at the Shiksha in the Summer of 2019.

 |Web design, Web application development|

 Languages and Tools

 This web app titled “Shiksha,” which means education in Hindi is also the name of the learning center at which I was enrolled as a student and also worked as a web developer intern.
 When I was preparing for the Verbal Reasoning Section of the GRE using the institution’s offline reading material, I used to feel a need to revise new words I learned whenever and wherever I wanted, like while when I was traveling.
 I often used mobile apps for this purpose.
 However, the offline material of the institute was more comprehensive.
 Therefore, I approached the institute’s manager to allow me to build an app that could not only help me but all prospective graduate students to take advantage of the institute’s reading material.

 Before starting to work on this project, I used many apps for my GRE preparation, the “Magoosh GRE Flashcard App,” was the most frequently used one.
 In each, I could identify some features that could be added to improve their effectiveness.
 During my preparation, when I used to come across a new word, I would often Google its word root or origin to remember its meaning.
 For example, I could remember the word “labyrinth,” meaning a complicated network of paths, when I learned it originated from the Greek word “laburinthos,” which was the name of the maze used to house the Greek monster, Minotaur.
 Therefore I thought of redirecting users to a dictionary entry having the word origin and even example sentences when they click on a button instead of them having to Google them separately.